 - Dying Vocal Change: Dr. Sinclair's regression extends to his voice, meaning that his last words are reduced to infantile screams as his increasingly-fetal body collapses in on itself.

 - Flashback Effects: The flashbacks are shown in black and white.

 - Healing Factor: An immortal woman who goes by the names "Laura" and "Jade" reveals that she was actually born in medieval Spain before her village was ravaged by the Black Death.
 She was the only one to survive, but hasn't aged or gotten sick since, and all her wounds recover soon enough.
 A government scientist takes samples of her blood to replicate the effect, but vastly underestimates its potency when he injects himself with it and de-ages into a puddle of cells.

-- Identical Grandson: Frank is initially convinced that Laura must be Jade's daughter, since they look exactly alike.
-It turns out that she is Jade though.
+- Identical Grandson: Frank is initially convinced that Jade must be Laura's daughter, since they look exactly alike.
+It turns out that she is Laura though.

-- Immortality Begins at 20: Laura/Jade is an immortal woman who actually stopped ageing at twenty.
+- Immortality Begins at Twenty: Laura/Jade is an immortal woman who actually stopped aging at twenty.
 She explains that she was the last survivor of the Black Death sweeping through her village as a late teenager when she found out that she had a Healing Factor.

 - Karmic Death: A Mad Scientist tortures immortal woman Laura/Jade while trying to figure out the secret to her immortality and eternal youth.
 Eventually, he injects himself with a syringe of her blood.
 It makes him younger... and younger... and younger until he's reduced to a puddle of raw cells.

 - Love Father, Love Son: The immortal Laura/Jade falls in love with the soldier who saved her from government experiments, and 20 years later his then-adult son because he reminded her of his father.
 He eventually supports their relationship.